-- Staff will follow the scheme of work for Literacy, using objectives from the National Curriculum using a program called, 'Cornerstones' for our scheme of work - Staff will follow plans from Jolly Phonics, Floppy Phonics and Dockside to teach phonics, which will aid the development of spelling skills.
-Teachers may also adapt 'Letters and Sounds' rather than using a published scheme. - Children with phonics awareness will have a word book or use of dictionaries to aid spelling - Common exception words to be taught in target time and as guided reading in Phonics planning.
+- Staff will follow the Cornerstones schemes of work for Literacy, using objectives from the National Curriculum or EYFS Development Matters.
+This will be adapted to meet the needs of learners. - Staff will follow plans from Story Time Phonics and Dockside to teach phonics, which will aid the development of spelling skills. - Children with phonics awareness will have a word book or use of dictionaries to aid spelling - Common exception words to be taught in target time and as guided reading in Phonics planning.
 If appropriate, classrooms to display or have visual charts for these words - 'Communication in Print' will be used to support writing activities - A multisensory approach to written work will be encouraged, (teaching must be directed through all the senses to increase and reinforce learning potential.
-Therefore, the pupil's preliteracy skills must be encouraged / developed first including auditory discrimination skills, visual discrimination skills, visual memory skills, gross / fine motor control) - Pupils will be taught to use a range of punctuation strategies - Teaching will be geared to the level of ability for each pupil.
-Work and activities will be differentiated appropriately and pupils may not reach levels as stated in the National Curriculum, Letters and Sounds and EYFS Development matters guidance. - Children with physical needs will be taught how to access writing through a whole text approach. - Children will be encouraged to use ICT on the interactive whiteboard to select choices, to order elements of sentences or whole texts and to have a deeper understanding of writing in a range of settings - Communication devices will be used to ensure non-verbal children can share their understanding and ideas - Writing will be developed for all children incorporating the school ethos that all children can achieve and teachers will ensure resources are personalised for the children in their class - A guide to support children who are non-verbal has been implemented throughout school - A literacy assessor will ensure rigorous levelling of children in Phonics, Reading and Spelling using set materials.
+Therefore, the pupil's pre-literacy skills must be encouraged / developed first, including auditory discrimination skills, visual discrimination skills, visual memory skills, gross / fine motor control) - Pupils will be taught to use a range of punctuation strategies - Teaching will be taliored to the level of ability for each pupil.
+Work and activities will be differentiated appropriately and pupils may not reach levels as stated in the National Curriculum, Letters and Sounds and EYFS Development Matters guidance. - Children with physical needs will be taught how to access writing through a whole text approach, including the use of computing aids to support writing skill development. - Children will be encouraged to use ICT on the interactive whiteboard to select choices, to order elements of sentences or whole texts and to have a deeper understanding of writing in a range of settings - Communication devices will be used to ensure non-verbal children can share their understanding and ideas - Writing will be developed for all children incorporating the school ethos that all children can achieve.
+Teachers will ensure resources are personalised for the children in their class - A guide to support children who are non-verbal/non writing has been implemented throughout school - A literacy assessor will ensure rigorous levelling of children in Phonics, Reading and Spelling using set materials.